Have you ever wondered why roses have thorns?

 Climbing roses result from the mutation of bush or hybrid tea roses.
 They are known for extra-long stems that continue to increase.

-Some climbing rose species are thornless, growing up to 6-12 feet and produce large pink blooms with a heavy scent.
+Some climbing rose species are thornless, growing up to 6-12 feet, producing large pink blooms with a heavy scent.

 2. Thornless English Roses